02 February 2025

 A delight of the whole adventure is the opportunity to spend a couple of nights in Launceston before we embark on the walk, and Waratah on York, an old colonial building at the top of town, is our favourite place to stay.
 How's this for a welcoming front door?

-Visiting the Du Cane Brewery (started a few years back by an Overland Track guide and named after one of the ranges we cross on the Overland Track) is another part of the pre (and post!) walk routine.
+Visiting the Du Cane Brewery (started a few years back by a walking guide and named after a range crossed by the Overland Track) is another part of the pre walk routine.

 Great beer and pizza!

-From Launceston it's a fifteen minute bus trip to Red Feather Inn in Hadspen, where we meet to brief, sort gear, share a meal and stay overnight in preparation for an early start to Cradle Mountain.
-There are so many gorgeous old buildings in Tassie and the Red Feather Inn is one of them.
+From Launceston it's a fifteen minute bus trip to the Red Feather Inn where we meet to brief, sort gear, share a meal and stay in preparation for an early start to Cradle Mountain.
+There are numerous gorgeous old buildings in Tassie and Red Feather is one of them.

 What's not to like about this place?